Amir Rrahmani: RNK Split

-On 5 June 2015, Rrahmani finished his career at Partizani Tirana and moved to Croatian side RNK Split, where he joined the fellow Albanian player Sokol Cikalleshi.
+On 5 June 2015, Rrahmani finished his career at Partizani and moved to Croatian side RNK Split, where he joined the fellow Albanian player Sokol Cikalleshi.
 He made his competitive debut for the club on 13 July in the opening league match of 2015–16 season against Lokomotiva, where he played full-90 minutes in a 2–1 home win.
 Following that, Rrahmani become a regular starter in Zoran Vulić and later Goran Sablić lineup, establish himself in the center of defence.

 On 30 October, Rrahmani made a solid performance against the league leaders Dinamo Zagreb for a 1–0 home win, which lead him to be named in the Team of the Week.
 On 22 November, following his good display in the 1–1 away draw against Istra 1961, Rrahmani was named again in the Team of the Week.

 Rrahmani commenced 2016 by playing full-90 minutes in the team's first league match of 2016, a 1–1 away draw against Inter Zaprešić, which was followed by another full-90 minutes against Zagreb, which lead him to be named again in the Team of the Week.
 On 2 March 2016, Rrrahmani netted his first goal for the club during the 1–2 home defeat to Rijeka.
 This lead him to another Team of the Week selection.
 Rrahmani continued with his solid appearances which led to his value rising to an estimated €1 million.
 He was named again in the Team of the Week for the 8th time following a goalless draw against Osijek on 8 April.